Listing Thumbnail

 AI generated from product descriptions

-Continuous monitoring for security, legal, and quality risks across software development lifecycle
+Continuously monitors and alerts for security, legal, and quality risks at every stage of the software development lifecycle with custom policy enforcement.

 Software Composition Analysis